toliaqat/xenon-wiki/AuthNAndAuthZInDCP.md

 This document is intended to be an example of how to interact with and build services when authz is enabled.
 Please review the [authn/authz design document](./authn-authz) for details about the model.

-For this document,  we need to consider the following authz related services in DCP before we get started:
+For this document,  we need to consider the following authz related services in Xenon before we get started:

 - UserService - Represents a valid user in the system
 - UserGroupService - Represents a group of users - backed by a query that resolves to a set of UserService instances